wds4/DCoSL/README.md

 see examples

-# Overview of DIPs: DCoSL implementation proposals

-The only proposal that is absolutely required for DCoSL is DIP-0.
-Every proposal after that is optional.
+# Protocol specification

-DIPs are categorized into blocks: fundamentals, the concept graph, and the grapevine.
+DIPs (DCoSL implementation proposals) are categorized into three blocks: fundamentals, the concept graph, and the grapevine.

-For many DIPs, specific details of implementation will be provided.
-However, DCoSL is designed to be tolerant of alternative implementations.
-Any implementation of a DIP that achieves the same purpose but differs only in details will be referred to as a `DIP-xx-substitute`, a `DIP-xx-alternative` or a `DIP-xx-equivalent`.
-(Provide example of this.)
-The final DIP, DIP-infinity a.k.a. circular DCoSL, indicates that all implementation details of the DCoSL protocol are themselves curated using the DCoSL protocol.

 ## DIPs 00 - 99: Fundamentals of DCoSL